some-ip-com/open-someip-spec/src/someip-sd.rst

 The IPv4 Endpoint Option shall be used by a SOME/IP-SD instance to signal the relevant endpoint(s).
 Endpoints include the local IP address, the transport layer protocol (e.g. UDP or TCP), and the port number of the sender.

-These ports may be used for the events and notification events as well.
-When using UDP the server uses the announced port as source port and with TCP the client needs to open a connection to this port before subscription, so that the server can use this TCP connection.
+These ports shall be used for the events and notification events as well.
+When using UDP the server uses the announced port as source port.
+With TCP the client needs to open a connection to this port before subscription, because this is the TCP connection the server uses for sending events and notification events.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_127